 - Strategic including specific regulation risk: Vhi Insurance's operations are based in Ireland, therefore, Vhi Insurance is exposed to macroeconomic conditions in Ireland and turbulence in the wider Eurozone and global economy.
-A deterioration in the effectiveness of the RES impacts value and profit concentrations, increasing Vhi Insurance's exposure to business mix risk. - People, Conduct and Culture Risk: The culture of an organisation relates to the way its staff operate, in general.
-There are variations and exceptions but Vhi Insurance particularly focuses on the manner in which things are done by the majority of staff given that behaviours can spread and become commonplace throughout organisations.
+A deterioration in the effectiveness of the RES impacts value and profit concentrations, increasing Vhi Insurance's exposure to business mix risk. - Customer value and conduct risk: We won't always be able to eliminate errors in customer interactions, however, we focus on ensuring that systems we rely on to provide customer advice are sound. - People and Culture Risk: The culture of an organisation relates to the way its staff operate, in general.
+There are variations and exceptions but Vhi Insurance particularly focuses on the manner in which things are done by the majority of staff given that behaviours can spread and become commonplace throughout organisations. - Sustainability risk: Vhi Insurance's operations are based in Ireland, therefore, Vhi Insurance is exposed to sustainability conditions in Ireland in particular.